Shrimp

 • Protein Needs:

-Shrimp have relatively high protein requirements to support rapid growth and molting cycles.
+Shrimp have relatively high protein requirements to support rapid growth and moulting cycles.
 Diets typically contain 30-40% crude protein, with younger shrimp needing higher protein levels (up to 45%).

 • Fat and Energy Needs: